 - A. Address, in writing, all Illinois Tollway comments from previous submittal. - B. Provide Pre-Final Erosion and Sediment Control General Notes sheet and Erosion Control Legend sheet that includes any changes to the overall design since the prior submittal. - C. Provide Pre-Final Erosion and Sediment Control Schedule.
-Summarize, by drawing number, the measures to be installed, pay items, pay item numbers, and quantities.
+Summarize, by drawing number, the measures to be installed, pay items, pay item numbers and quantities.
 Provide additional quantities over and above the plan quantities for use "At Engineer's Discretion".
 Coordinate the discretionary quantities with the Illinois Tollway PM prior to submitting plans. - D. Provide Pre-Final Wetlands and In-Stream Notes.
-The DSE shall include any modifications to the preliminary notes as applicable to the project and provide additional notes as required. - E. Provide Erosion and Sediment Control Construction Sequence and Erosion and Sediment Control Inspection and Maintenance sheets.
-Show the maintenance schedule for each erosion control practice including any special measures not covered in the standard drawings and specifications.
-Show construction sequences for installing control measures in relation to specific stages of construction and earth disturbance activities. - F. Provide detailed design sheets using the Section M Base Sheets for any measures not covered by the Section K Standard Drawings.
+The DSE shall include any modifications to the preliminary notes as applicable to the project and provide additional notes as required. - E. Provide Erosion and Sediment Control Construction Sequence sheet.
+Show sequences for installing and removing control measures in relation to specific stages of construction and earth disturbance activities.

+- F. Provide detailed design sheets using the Section M Base Sheets for any measures not covered by the Section K Standard Drawings.
 Provide the dimension, material and installation details. - G. Provide Pre-Final Erosion Control Overview Drawings reflecting any changes to the overall design.
-Show work stages that define the suggested sequencing of construction intended to limit the size of the disturbed area to a maximum of 20 acres for any given phase. - H. Provide Pre-Final ESCP Drawings reflecting any changes to the overall design.

-- I. Identify any erosion or sediment control measure that will serve as a permanent erosion or sediment control measure after construction is complete. - J. Verify that sediment traps, sediment basins, dewatering basins, temporary swales, and temporary channel diversions will fit in the intended area(s). - K. Label the specific location(s), size(s), and length(s) of all erosion and sediment control measures shown of the drawings and not specified on the Erosion and Sediment Control Schedule. - L. Provide the area, in acres, controlled by each temporary sediment basin, sediment trap, temporary diversion, temporary swale, or culvert inlet protection. - M. Show the location and label the size and I.D. number of existing wetland areas, other environmentally sensitive areas, and label which portions of these (if any) will be impacted.
+Show work stages that define the suggested sequencing of construction intended to limit the size of the disturbed area to a maximum of 20 acres for any given phase. - H. Provide Pre-Final ESCP Drawings reflecting any changes to the overall design. - I. Identify any erosion or sediment control measure that will serve as a permanent erosion or sediment control measure after construction is complete. - J. Verify that sediment traps, sediment basins, dewatering basins, temporary swales and temporary channel diversions will fit in the intended area(s). - K. Label the specific location(s), size(s) and length(s) of all erosion and sediment control measures shown of the drawings and not specified on the Erosion and Sediment Control Schedule. - L. Provide the area, in acres, controlled by each temporary sediment basin, sediment trap, temporary diversion, temporary swale or culvert inlet protection. - M. Show the location and label the size and I.D. number of existing wetland areas, other environmentally sensitive areas and label which portions of these (if any) will be impacted.
 Labels shall include the total acreages within the project limits and any associated temporary fill or permanent impacts.
-Identify each feature or portion thereof to be protected as a "No Intrusion Area" and protect with Super Silt Fence. - N. Provide a Pre-Final cost estimate. - O. Provide Pre-Final Special Provisions. - P. Prepare Pre-Final SWPPP.
-The SWPPP shall not be considered complete until the Designer has fully prepared the site description, along with identification, implementation, and maintenance of BMPs to reduce pollutants in stormwater discharges.
-This is required to comply with the provisions of the NPDES Permit Number ILR10 issued by the IEPA for stormwater discharges from construction site activities. - Q. Provide any additional information required/requested by the Illinois Tollway PM. - R. Provide the NPDES NOI form.
-The current form can be found on the IEPA website: https://www2.illinois.gov/epa/topics/forms/water-permits/storm-water/Pages/construction.aspx - S. Provide SWCD submittal (if required). - T. Provide CSMA submittal (if required). - U. Provide submittal information for other agencies, as required. - V. Prepare and submit the Erosion and Sediment Control Technical Review Checklist, Section C, Pre-Final Design Submittal, located in Appendix 4.
+Identify each feature or portion thereof to be protected as a "No Intrusion Area" and protect with Super Silt Fence. - N. Provide a Pre-Final Erosion and Sediment Control Technical Memorandum. - O. Provide a Pre-Final cost estimate. - P. Provide Pre-Final Special Provisions. - Q. Prepare Pre-Final SWPPP.
+The SWPPP shall not be considered complete until the Designer has fully prepared the site description, along with identification, implementation and maintenance of BMPs to reduce pollutants in stormwater discharges.
+This is required to comply with the provisions of the NPDES Permit Number ILR10 issued by the IEPA for stormwater discharges from construction site activities. - R. Provide any additional information required/requested by the Illinois Tollway PM. - S. Provide the NPDES NOI form.
+The current form can be found on the IEPA website: https://www2.illinois.gov/epa/topics/forms/water-permits/storm-water/Pages/construction.aspx - T. Provide SWCD submittal (if required).

+- U. Provide CSMA submittal (if required). - V. Provide submittal information for other agencies, as required. - W. Prepare and submit the Erosion and Sediment Control Technical Review Checklist, Section C, Pre-Final Design Submittal, located in Appendix 4.